-- 3.2.8 Summertime College/Professional/Commercial Team Sport Camps/Clinics.
-High school coaches are permitted to accompany students from their school to college, professional, or commercial sports specialized team camps/clinics during the summer. - a.
-The purpose of a specialized sports camp/clinic/school is to give team members an opportunity to improve their skills in a particular activity. - b.
-The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps, schools, and non-school competition. - c.
-Team fundraisers may be used to finance team commercial camp/clinic activities.
+- 3.2.9 Summertime College/Professional/Commercial Team Sport Camps/Clinics.
+High school coaches are permitted to accompany students from their school to college, professional, or commercial sports specialized team camps/clinics during the summer. - A) The purpose of a specialized sports camp/clinic/school is to give team members an opportunity to improve their skills in a particular activity. - B) The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps, schools, and non-school competition. - C) Team fundraisers may be used to finance team commercial camp/clinic activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for camp activities.
-Any athlete receiving money for summer team camps/clinics must participate in the fundraising activity. - d.
-The school shall not provide uniforms (practice, game, warm-up or scrimmage vests) but may provide transportation for individuals participating in such camps/clinics, or schools with prior approval from the district's Board of Education. - 3.2.9 Summertime Individual Commercial Camps/Clinics.
-During the summer, students may attend any individual skill/technique camps or clinics. - a.
-The purpose of an individual camp/clinic/school is to give a student an opportunity to improve his/her skills in a particular activity. - b.
-The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps. - c.
-Team fundraisers may be used to finance individual commercial camp/clinic activities.
+Any athlete receiving money for summer team camps/clinics must participate in the fundraising activity. - D) The school shall not provide school-issued uniforms but may provide transportation for individuals participating in such camps/clinics, or schools with prior approval from the district's Board of Education. - 3.2.10 Summertime Individual Commercial Camps/Clinics.
+During the summer, students may attend any individual skill/technique camps or clinics. - A) The purpose of an individual camp/clinic/school is to give a student an opportunity to improve his/her skills in a particular activity. - B) The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps. - C) Team fundraisers may be used to finance individual commercial camp/clinic activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for summer individual camp/clinic activities.
-Any athlete receiving money for camps/clinics must participate in the fundraising activity. - d.
-The school shall not provide uniforms (practice, game, warm-up or scrimmage vests).
+Any athlete receiving money for camps/clinics must participate in the fundraising activity. - D) The school shall not provide school-issued uniforms.